 Visitors to Puerto Rico tend to have a general idea of what to expect from the island: great beaches, a sizzling nightlife, and all the advantages of a premier Caribbean travel destination.
 But here are a few things you may not know about Puerto Rico.
 These fun facts and quirky tidbits add to its unique allure.

-Who'd have thunk it??
-Not known as a scientific hub, Puerto Rico has a technological marvel was nestled in the hills of Arecibo.
-The dish measures a thousand feet in diameter and spans about 20 acres, and is also the most sensitive radio telescope in the world.
+Who'd have thunk it?
+Not known as a scientific hub, Puerto Rico has a technological marvel nestled in the hills of Arecibo.
+The dish measures 1.000 feet in diameter, spans about 20 acres, and is the most sensitive radio telescope in the world.

 There's a chance you've seen the Arecibo radio telescope, even if you've never been to Puerto Rico before.
 In the climactic last scene in the James Bond movie Goldeneye, the (inevitable) showdown between 007 and the bad guy takes place right here.